-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+A hematopathologist is a doctor who had received additional training in blood diseases and blood cancers.
 It is important that this sample is large enough to allow the pathologist to make an accurate diagnosis and to tell the subtype of Hodgkin lymphoma.
-As described in the Overview , a biopsy of CHL usually has Reed-Sternberg cells.
+As described in the Overview , a biopsy of cHL usually has Reed-Sternberg cells.
 For people with nodular lymphocyte-predominant Hodgkin lymphoma, the Reed-Sternberg cells often look different and are given the name “LP” cells.
 In contrast to classic Reed-Sternberg cells, LP cancer cells have a protein on their surface called CD20.
 CD20 is a protein that is usually seen on B-cell non-Hodgkin lymphoma cells.

 Once Hodgkin lymphoma is diagnosed, other tests can help find out the extent of the disease, the stage, and other information to help the doctors plan treatment.
 These tests include the following:

 Laboratory tests .
-Blood tests may include a complete blood count (CBC) and analysis of the different types of white blood cells, in addition to liver function tests.
-The doctor may also test for the erythrocyte sedimentation rate (ESR), also called the "sed rate."
+Blood tests may include a complete blood count (CBC) and an analysis of the different types of white blood cells, in addition to the erythrocyte sedimentation rate (ESR or "sed rate") and liver and kidney function tests.

 Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities, such as enlarged lymph nodes, or tumors.
 A CT scan can also be used to measure the size of a tumor.
-Sometimes, a contrast medium (special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
-A CT scan of the chest, abdomen, and pelvis can help find cancer that has spread to the lungs, lymph nodes, or liver.
+A special dye called a contrast medium is usually given before the scan to improve the details of the images.
+This dye can be injected into a patient’s vein or given as a liquid to swallow.
+People with a history of kidney disease or poor kidney function should not receive an IV contrast medium.
+A CT scan of the chest, abdomen, and pelvis can help find cancer that has spread to other parts of the body.

 Positron emission tomography (PET) scan .
-A PET scan is another imaging test that can help find cancer in the body.
-A small amount of a radioactive substance (called radioactive glucose) is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
-Because cancer tends to use energy actively, it absorbs more of the substance.
+A PET scan is a way to create pictures of organs and tissues inside the body.
+A small amount of a radioactive sugar substance is injected into the patient’s vein.
+This sugar substance is taken up by cells that use the most energy.
+Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.
-PET scans may be used to determine the stage of Hodgkin lymphoma, although they are usually done with a CT scan.
-PET scans may also be used to see how well the lymphoma is responding to treatment.
+PET scans may be used to determine the stage of Hodgkin lymphoma, although they are usually done with a CT scan, known as a PET-CT scan .
+PET scans may also be used to see how the lymphoma is responding to treatment.

 Magnetic resonance imaging (MRI) .
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a liquid to swallow.
 This is sometimes used for Hodgkin lymphoma.